ably/spaces/CONTRIBUTING.md

 To test the bundle that we upload to the CDN:

-1. Initialize submodules: `git submodule update --init`
-2. Install browser for Playwright to use: `npx run playwright install chromium`
+1. Install browser for Playwright to use: `npx run playwright install chromium`
-3. Build the bundle: `npm run build`
+2. Build the bundle: `npm run build`
-4. Run the test: `npm run test:cdn-bundle`
+3. Run the test: `npm run test:cdn-bundle`